 #7.
 Start Slow on Search

-Whether you’re new to AdWords or have been using the platform for some time now, ensuring you are only running successful campaigns is critical.
+Whether you’re new to Google Ads or have been using the platform for some time now, ensuring you are only running successful campaigns is critical.
 This is why Chris recommends starting out slow so you can truly measure results, and spend your budget where ROI is being yielded.

 “Start with one to three campaigns, and scale spend in those campaigns,” Chris says.
 “If you have a small budget ABSOLUTELY do not spread it out.
 Find a core group of four to ten keywords and work to dominate the impression share on those.”